fobabs/python-practice/CONTRIBUTING.md

-# Contributing to Awesome Data Resources
+# Contributing to Python Practice

 First off, thanks for taking the time to contribute! ❤️